Pungyeon/clean-go-article/proposal.md

 However, this is not apparent at first glance and the style of the code is not congruent with the rest of our functions / code.
 We are also making mutable variables, which will definitely open up for possible shadow variable issues further down the line.

 The first time I saw that this was possible to do in golang, I really thought that this was a super neat little trick.
 However, now I am not particularly excited about the idea of returning values in this way.
 When returning values, we should make sure that the receiver of this value, is safe when receiving the value.
 As of now, we are returning a value of type `Item`.
 What does this default to?
 Presumably, it is an empty initialised value: `Item{}`.
 This is not too bad.
-However, if we are working with something less concrete, such as an `interface` or a `[]byte`, it is entirely possible that we end up returning `nil` or even worse, return a variable of some weird format.
+However, if we are working with something less concrete, such as an `interface` or a `slice`, it is entirely possible that we end up returning `nil` or even worse, return a variable of some weird format.

 This is why, as you might have noticed, that in all the code examples, when an error has ocurred an `EmptyItem` has been returned.
 The essence of this, is to make clear that we are returning an empty variable together with our error.
 If we omit this, we can get unexpected behaviour, which might end up being very difficult to debug.